If you have concerns about a health service or health practitioner, we may be able to help.

-• registered health practitioners such as doctors, nurses, dentists, pharmacists, psychologists and other health practitioners registered with Ahpra
+doctors, nurses, dentists, pharmacists, psychologists and other health practitioners registered with Ahpra.

-• unregistered health practitioners such as counsellors, massage therapists, assistant nurses, dieticians, speech therapists, audiologists, alternative healthcare providers; workers providing support services to health services such as security guards, and workers providing health services in aged care or disability services
+counsellors, massage therapists, assistant nurses, dieticians, speech therapists, audiologists, alternative healthcare providers and other workers providing support services to health services.

 • professional conduct, health and performance